-3.3.2 For IUPR, the number of sample lots to be taken is described in the table in paragraph 3.3.1. and is based on the number of vehicles of an IUPR family that are approved with IUPR
+3.3.2 For IUPR, the number of sample lots to be taken is described in the table in paragraph 3.3.1.
+(Table A3/1 of Annex 3) and is based on the number of vehicles of an IUPR family that are approved with IUPR

 For the first sampling period of an IUPR family, all of the vehicle types in the family that are approved with IUPR shall be considered to be subject to sampling.
 For subsequent sampling periods, only vehicle types which have not been previously tested or are covered by emissions approvals that have been extended since the previous sampling period shall be considered to be subject to sampling.

-For families consisting of fewer than 5 000 Contracting Party registrations that are subject to sampling within the sampling period the minimum number of vehicles in a sample lot is six.
+For families consisting of fewer than 5 000 Contracting Party registrations that are subject to sampling within the sampling period, the minimum number of vehicles in a sample lot is six.
 For all other families, the minimum number of vehicles in a sample lot to be sampled is fifteen.

 Each sample lot shall adequately represent the sales pattern, i.e. at least high volume vehicle types (≥ 20 % of the family total) shall be represented.